CORT0619/population-project/README.md

 npm install
 ```

-Create a .env file in the root of the project with the following environment variables:
+Create a .env file in the root of the project with the following environment variable:
 ```
-HOST
-USER
-PASSWORD
-DATABASE
-PORT
+DATABASE_URL
 ```

 Once you're done the environment file should look like:
 ```
-HOST=""
-USER=""
-PASSWORD=""
-DATABASE=""
-PORT=""
+DATABASE_URL=""
 ```

 Once all dependencies have been installed, start the project and run: